pnnl/ruleset-checking-tool/docs/section11/Rule_11-1.md

   - next, check Pumps - this will also recursively check PumpOutputValidationPointPumpOutputValidationPoint: `if len(p_swh_equipment_dict["Pumps"]) == len(u_swh_equipment_dict["Pumps"]):`
     - look at each SWHEquipment in the proposed model: `for pump_id in p_swh_equipment_dict["Pumps"]:`
       - compare the two pumps using compare_context_pair, if the result is false, set all_match equal to false.
 We won't exit early if all_match is false as we allow the function to keep running so errors is fully populated and available to the user: `if !compare_context_pair(pump_id, pump_id, $, extra_schema_for_SWH_comparison.json, true, compare_context_str, error_str): all_match = false`

+    ## Rule Logic #2:
+  - The equipment exists in the user model, but not in the proposed model, all match is false: `all_match = false`

 ## Rule Assertion: